cassgvp/WIN-Open-Neuroimaging-Community/docs/community/pathways-1-barriers-and-solutions.md

 ---
-title: Pathway barriers
+title: 4.
+Pathway barriers and solutions
 parent: Personas and Pathways
 grand_parent: Open WIN Community
 has_children: false
 nav_order: 4
 ---

-# Pathway barriers
+# 4. Pathway barriers and solutions
 {: .fs-9 }

 What might be the barriers to engagement for our [personas](personas-descriptions.md) and how can we address these?